Ripley6811/FSND-P4-Conference-Organization-App/README.md

 ###Problematic Query
-> "Explain the query problem and describe the solution."
+> How would you handle a query for all non-workshop sessions before 7 pm?
+What is the problem with implementing this query?
+What ways to solve it did you think of?

 *Related endpoints:*
 - `getTypeAndTime`